interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

     * Private PSK headers SHOULD include `Content-Type: application/json` and `Content-Length: <byte length of data>`

 Note that the sender can send as many payments as they want using the same receiver info.
 The sender SHOULD query the receiver again once the time indicated in the [`Cache-Control` header](#response-headers) has passed.

+### Payment Result

+When the receiver fulfills a payment that was set up through spsp, they may add a signature of the OER-encoded fulfillment data packet using the `signature_info` provided.
+Likewise, when the receiver rejects a payment that was set up through spsp, they may sign the OER-encoded ILP error using the `signature_info`.
+This will allow the sender, as well as (if they know the receiver's public key) intermediate connectors, to know that this failure or success was not a fake result that was intended to game some other connector's reliability statistics.

 ## Appendix A: (Optional) Webfinger Discovery